top of page

 • Newly created seller profiles

-• Requests to move transactions off established platforms
+• Requests to transfer transactions from well established platforms

 Advance-Fee & Deposit Scams